yijiem/allocator/README.md

 customized C++ allocator library

 ### list of allocators:
-count allocator: an allocator which counts the number of bytes its user holds
+count allocator: an allocator which counts the number of bytes used

 ### how to run:
 eg: run the set_test inside example/